Asad1024/AI-SalesAgent-frontend/README.md

 ## Getting Started

 This project is currently in development.
-More documentation will be added as the project progresses.
+More documentation will be added as the project progress.

 ## Technologies